RationalAnimal/vui-ad-hoc-alexa-recognizer/README.md

 clone it to get the full distribution.
 Then look at the unit tests to see what you can parse and what kinds of results you will be getting.

+## Trascend features supported

+Currently there is one TRANSCEND built in slot type supported: TRANSCEND.US_PRESIDENT

 ## Alexa features supported

 Currently, you can parse: